micmarty/Instronizer/README.md

 ```
 ## Copyright

-If you use our project in your research work/article/paper, please provide the link to this repo with authors' annotation.
+If you use our project in your research work/article/paper, **_please provide the link to this repo with authors' annotation_**.
 Unfortunately, the documentation with method description is not available in English yet - contact micmarty.